Juan Carlos Pellegrini

-Work on Aerolineas Argentinas
+Career at Aerolíneas Argentinas

-Pellegrini was a lawyer and also served as Officer of the Argentine Air Force.
+Pellegrini was a lawyer and also served as an officer in the Argentine Air Force.

-Since 1973, Pellegrini held several important positions at Aerolineas Argentinas.
+From 1973, Pellegrini held several senior positions at Aerolíneas Argentinas.
 In 1972, he became the general manager under the presidency of César Guasco.
-In January 1975, Guasco renounced due organizacional changes made by the Argentine Government, and Pellegrini renounced as well.
-In 1979, Pellegrini became the vice president of Pablo Apella.
-Apella had a good relationship with the Government, leaving the company in 1982.
+In January 1975, Guasco resigned due to organizational changes made by the Argentine government, and Pellegrini resigned as well.
+In 1979, Pellegrini became the vice president under Pablo Apella.
+Apella maintained good relations with the government but left the company in 1982.
 Pellegrini then became the new president.

-During his term, he bought the first jumbo planes and implemented commercial flights.
-The number of passagers from Aerolineas Argentinas grew quickly, and Pellegrini implemented the "Pilot Training Centre", with the first flight simulators from Argentina.
-He also implemented the "Maintenance Service of Planes and Others" and the first computadorized system for the acquisition of passages from Argentina.
-He also implemented night flights to the South of Argentina with half the price and no in-flight service.
+During his terms, the airline purchased its first jumbo jets and implemented new commercial flights.
+The number of passengers flying Aerolíneas Argentinas grew quickly, and Pellegrini established the "Pilot Training Centre", featuring the first flight simulators in Argentina.
+He also implemented the "Maintenance Service of Planes and Others" and the first computerized ticketing system in Argentina.
+Furthermore, he introduced night flights to southern Argentina at half-price with no in-flight service.

-Pellegrini also made several deals with other airway companies from the global south, including with Latin American and African countries.
-The deals made possible international travels to Eastern countries, including New Zealand, Australia and Japan.
-On 7 June 1980, Aerolineas Argentinas made the first commercial flight between South America and Oceania.
+Pellegrini secured several agreements with other airline companies from the Global South, including Latin American and African nations.
+These deals enabled international travel to Asian countries, including New Zealand, Australia, and Japan.
+On 7 June 1980, Aerolíneas Argentinas made the first commercial flight between South America and Oceania.

-He also collaborated with the International Air Transport Association and was part of its executive committee.
-In 1983, he was a candidate for the role of Director of the committee, but he lost.
+He also collaborated with the International Air Transport Association and served on its executive committee.
+In 1983, he was a candidate for the role of Director of the committee but was not selected.

-In April 1982, during the Falklands War, Aerolineas Argentinas was intimated by the Government to help circunent the blockage from the United Kingdom and NATO.
-Pellegrini opened a flight route to the Falkland Islands and began an operation to transport goods and soldiers, the "Cirrus Plan".
-The company transported about 6.500 soldiers and 270 tons of cargo in 89 flights.
-From 27 May on, the company made seven clandestine flights to transport ammo for the Argentine troops.
-37 tons of weapons were bought and transported from Tel Aviv, Tripoli, and one failed flight to Cape Town.
-Those operations were nicknamed "Secret Flights".
-Lima was also used as a middleman to transport goods bought from Israel.
+In April 1982, during the Falklands War, Aerolíneas Argentinas was ordered by the government to help circumvent the blockade imposed by the United Kingdom and NATO.
+Pellegrini opened a flight route to the Falkland Islands and began an operation to transport goods and soldiers known as the "Cirrus Plan".
+The company transported about 6,500 soldiers and 270 tons of cargo in 89 flights.
+From 27 May onwards, the company made seven clandestine flights to transport ammunition for the Argentine troops.
+Thirty-seven tons of weapons were purchased and transported from Tel Aviv and Tripoli; one flight to Cape Town failed.
+These operations were nicknamed "Secret Flights".
+Lima was also used as a transshipment point to transport goods bought from Israel.

-Despite the huge investiment on the company during the beginning of the Military Dictatorship, in 1983 the Government's finances were precarious, and they sought help from American banks and other investors to keep Aerolineas Argentinas' operations working.
-The banks did help, but with severe conditions, where the delay of payment should be fulfilled with goods from other Argentine state companies.
-The military junta imposed the dividends without the participation of the company itself, thus generating protests from the employees.
-The Commander of the Airforce asked for Pellegrini's renunciation, thus ending his career on Aerolineas Argentinas.
+Despite the huge investment in the company during the beginning of the military dictatorship, in 1983 the government's finances were precarious, and it sought help from American banks and other investors to maintain Aerolíneas Argentinas' operations.
+The banks assisted but imposed severe conditions, stipulating that payment delays would be covered by assets from other Argentine state companies.
+The military junta imposed dividends without the participation of the company itself, generating protests from employees.
+The Commander of the Air Force requested Pellegrini's resignation, ending his career at Aerolíneas Argentinas.